 If you make it over the Bealach na Ba, The Bealach Cafe is a great place to unwind whilst enjoying home baking and local arts and crafts displayed in their gallery.
 A short drive south from there takes you to the Kishorn Seafood Bar, which is renowned for fresh, locally sourced shellfish.

 Closer to home is the village of Shieldaig where you will find Nanny's Cafe, built on the site of the original village store and serving a selection of light lunches, home baking and Capaldi's ice creams.
 Coastal Kitchen and Tigh an Eilean are both situated on the main street and offer pub or restaurant dining with fabulous views over the Bay.

 The 1887 restaurant at the Torridon Hotel boasts three AA Rosettes and is a beautiful setting for a fine dining dinner.
 The grounds of the hotel are home to a herd of highland cattle that roam on the lawn in front of the restaurant.
 For a more informal meal there is the Torridon Inn which is just a short walk from the hotel.
 Afternoon tea is also available and a lovely way to spend a rainy day.
 Jo, at the Torridon Stores and Cafe in the main village of Torridon prepares homemade lunches and baking.
 She also sells a selection of groceries and books about the local area

 A little further afield are the award winning Gille Brighde at the end of the road in Diabaig and Whistlestop Cafe in the old village hall, Kinlochewe, where Liz prepares a fantastic breakfast, lunch or dinner.

-If you would prefer to dine in, The Kishorn Kitchen offer a range of catering options.
+If you would prefer to eat in, The Kishorn Kitchen offer a range of catering options.